WLOGSolutions/RSuite/docs/rsuite_installation.md

 RSuite is an R package so it is platform independent.
 We **strongly recommend** using R Suite CLI to install R Suite package.
-But there are other options that could fit better your needs.
+But there are other options that could fit your needs better.

 ## **Got stuck?**

-If you are stuck fill free to contact us:
+If you are stuck feel free to contact us:

 * through RSuite website (http://rsuite.io#contact) or
 * using Gitter [RSuite room](https://gitter.im/WLOGSolutions/RSuite "RSuite room")
-* directly by sending email with your problem description to [rsuite@wlogsolutions.com](mailto:rsuite@wlogsolutions.com).
+* directly by sending an email with your problem description to [rsuite@wlogsolutions.com](mailto:rsuite@wlogsolutions.com).

 # Requirements

 RSuite depends on number of other R packages.
 On Linux systems they require libxml2-devel, libssl-devel, libcurl-devel and zlib-devel system packages.

-On RedHat like systems (RedHat/Fedora/CentOS) executing you can install them with following command:
+On RedHat like systems (RedHat/Fedora/CentOS) you can install them with following command:

 ```bash